wballard/starphleet/index.md

 http://ip-address/starphleet/dashboard.
 This will take a few minutes the first time.

-Super magic is happening here pulling in the `STARPHLEET_HEADQUARTERS1 and `STARPHLEET_PRIVATE_KEY` specified before as environment variables.
+Super magic is happening here pulling in the `STARPHLEET_HEADQUARTERS` and `STARPHLEET_PRIVATE_KEY` specified before as environment variables.

 If you would like to set the memory footprint of your ship you can run: